 Don’t Over Spend

 This is first because it is very important.
-There is no point in spending money you do not have.
+There is no point in spending money you don’t have.
 Simply put, family and friends would be upset to know you’ve got yourself in debt over Christmas.
 Everyone knows being a student is hard.
 You can preface your arrival home with an email or phone call that you don’t have money to buy presents.
 Christmas is about giving and receiving gifts, but it’s also about spending time with the ones you care about.

 Get a Part-time Job

 The easiest solution would be to get a job to earn yourself some extra money.
 Most shops and bars are looking for staff at this time of year as their footfall will increase.
 It’s worth spending a bit of time not only in updating your CV, but tailoring your CV to each job.
 Barrista skills are suitable for a coffee shop, but not necessarily for a sports shop.
-They’d most likely want to know that your customer service skills as second to none!
+They’d most likely want to know that your customer service skills are second to none!
 You can also apply for lots of jobs online these days, so a perfect use for library study time.

 Use Your Many Student Discounts